holiaka/Cs-137-release-during-combustion-of-biomass-materials/README.md

 ## 📌 Overview

-This repository contains datasets of empirical observations on **Cs-137 activity release during the combustion of biomass materials** in typical ecosystems and landscapes of the **Chornobyl Exclusion Zone**.
+This repository contains datasets of empirical observations on **Cs-137 activity release during the combustion of biomass materials** in typical ecosystems/landscapes of the **Chornobyl Exclusion Zone**.

 ### 🌲 Covered ecosystems and materials